shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmBlogArticleDetailPageInfoType

-Object representing additional information about a web page that displays a blog article.
+The object represents additional information about a web page that displays a blog article.
 Extends the GtmPageInfoInterface.

 ```ts
 export type GtmBlogArticleDetailPageInfoType = GtmPageInfoInterface<